ibm-cloud-architecture/refarch-eda/docs/eda-usecases/README.md

 An event driven approach with an *Event Backbone* providing a pub/sub communication capability for micro service communication and an event log which enables shared state can bring significant advantages:

 Where events are notifications of changes in a business domain, with an event driven approach

 * we can easily add new subscriber microservices to add new capabilities to the application as discussed above
 * We can also easily and none intrusively add handlers to feed the changes in the business domain into our big data  analytics and machine learning
 * With the event log and event stores we also build up a time sequenced history of changes of state.
-This complete history history can provide greater insights for data scientists when develloping machine learning models
+This complete history can provide greater insights for data scientists when develloping machine learning models